ZenMagick/ZenMagick/plugins/cron/Readme.txt

 ====================
 As explained above, the file to configure jobs is called crontab.
 The actual file is ../cron/etc/crontab.txt.
 In contrast to a *proper* crontab file there is no user column.
-Also, the actual job/task is assumed to be the name of a class that implements the included ZMCronJob interface.
+Also, the actual job/task is assumed to be the name of a class that implements the included zenmagick\plugins\cron\jobs\CronJobInterface interface.

 If scheduled, an instance of that class will be created and the execute() method called.